nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 System detects error in entered command.
     * 1a1.
 System displays error message and does not clear command line.
     * 1a2.
-User enters new command.
+User enters new command.<br>
-* Steps 1a1-1a2 are repeated until all details entered are correct.
+  Steps 1a1-1a2 are repeated until all details entered are correct.<br>
-* Use case resumes from step 2.
+  Use case resumes from step 2.<br><br>

 * 1b.
 System detects error in parameters.
     * 1b1.
 System displays error message and does not clear command line.
     * 1b2.
-User enters command with correct parameters.
+User enters command with correct parameters.<br>
-* Steps 1b1-1b2 are repeated until all details entered are correct.
+  Steps 1b1-1b2 are repeated until all details entered are correct.<br>
-* Use case resumes from step 2.
+  Use case resumes from step 2.

 **Use case: UC02 - Read all entries**